Leadership Menu | Local Priesthood | Beliefs | Sacraments | Priesthood

 Teacher

 A teacher is of the Aaronic priesthood.
-A teacher is not required to travel as part of his or her ministry, and has the following duties and responsibilities in the church:
+A teacher is not required to travel as

 To watch over the church and be with and strengthen the membership